RC Épernay Champagne

 Racing Club Épernay Champagne is a French football club based in the commune of Épernay.

-The club plays in the Championnat National 3 after winning promotion in 2020.
+The club plays in Régional 1, the sixth tier of French football, after relegation in the 2022–23 Championnat National 3 season.
 Its kit colours are white and sky blue.
 It plays its home matches at the Stade Paul Chandon in Épernay.

 History

 The club was founded in 1906.
-It was promoted from the Division d'Honneur Champagne-Ardenne in 2016–17 as champions and played in Championnat National 3 for two seasons from 2017–18 to 2018–19, before being relegated back to the Champagne-Ardenne regional league.
+It played four seasons at the third level of French football in 1970, 1972 and 1975.
+Since then it has promoted five times as champions from the Division d'Honneur Nord-Est et Champagne-Ardenne (or, most recently, Grand Est), each time enjoying a number of seasons at tier four or five in the national pyramid before being relegated back to the regional division again.